Major Preparation Course Descriptions

 Communication Studies 182: Non Verbal Communication in Architecture.
 Considers how elements of design and style of buildings in architectural history send messages to viewers and users of buildings.

-Communication Studies 185: Field Studies in Communication (2 to 4 units.)
-Designed for juniors/seniors.
+Communication Studies 185: Field Studies in Communication (2 to 4 units, maximum of 8 units) Designed for juniors/seniors.
 Fieldwork in communication.
 Students participate in two-hour seminar sessions and spend seven hours in approved community settings each week for each two units of credit.
-May be repeated for a maximum of four units per term.
+May be repeated for a maximum of eight units.

 Communication Studies 187: Ethical and Policy Issues in Institutions of Mass Communication.
 Intensive examination of ethical and policy issues arising from interaction of media institutions (print, film, broadcasting, and new technologies) and societal institutions (Congress, federal agencies, courts, the Presidency, schools, churches, political action groups, advertisers, and audiences.)